This calculator will work out your dividend tax liability for the 2021/22 tax year.

 Additional | £150,000 + | 38.1% |

-- The Personal Allowance for 21/22 is £12,570 (tax code is 1257L).
+The Personal Allowance for 21/22 is £12,570 (tax code is 1257L).
 We have used this code in our calculations

-- If your income is greater than £100,000, your personal allowance benefit is cut by £1 for every £2 you earn above the threshold.
+If your income is greater than £100,000, your personal allowance benefit is cut by £1 for every £2 you earn above the threshold.
 So, at a personal income level of £125,140, your entire personal allowance would have been removed.

-- You do not pay any tax on your first £2,000 of dividends, courtesy of the dividend allowance.
-This is displayed in the ‘total taxable income’ cell.
 Confusingly, the dividend allowance sits within your existing income tax bands when it comes to working out your overall tax liability.
 We often get emails about this!

-- Most small company owners cannot claim the employment allowance, so it has been excluded from the calculation.
+Most small company owners cannot claim the employment allowance, so it has been excluded from the calculation.
 Sole director companies, and those caught by IR35, for example, are ineligible.
 If your company is eligible, you can reclaim the Employers’ NIC sum listed in the calculation.

-- This dividend calculator was kindly created by our accountant for us to share with our users.
-Although we have taken great care to check all of the calculations, please make sure you talk to your own accountant before you make any financial decisions based on our calculator results.
+This dividend calculator was kindly created by our accountant for us to share with our users.
+Although we have taken great care to check all of the calculations, please make sure you talk to your accountant before you make any financial decisions based on our calculator results.

-- Different income tax rates apply in Scotland.
+Different income tax rates apply in Scotland.
 Our calculator uses the standard England & Wales income tax rates.